Transcription, Research and Data Services

-We offer manuscript transcription, XML markup, OCR correction, data processing, quality assurance, research assistance, and book indexing.
+We offer manuscript transcription, XML markup, OCR correction, and data processing and cleaning.
 See the headings below for more details and typical prices.

 Understanding the language and structure of historical documents is an important part of our services, allowing us to do things that non-English speakers and computers can't.
 We can help with pilot studies, handle the bulk of work for small to medium projects, or come in towards the end of a bigger project if you need extra help to meet a deadline.
 We are ideally placed to do jobs that are too big to do yourself but too small to justify the expense and trouble of recruiting an employee.

 We will comply with whatever transcription conventions, database structures and tagging instructions you specify.
 Data will be delivered at agreed milestones.

 We always charge a fixed fee for a whole contract.
 We can negotiate prices according to your project's budget and timetable, and the difficulty of the work to be done.
 If the work takes longer than expected, we will bear the loss and there will be no risk to your institution.
 If your institution is outside the UK, we can accept payment in US dollars or other currencies.
 The price will be fixed in your currency so you don't have to worry about exchange rates.

 Transcription and Data Entry

 We offer Careful Expert Single Keying for texts that are not suitable for Outsourced Blind Double Keying or automated recognition software.

 - Transcription: we can create full text transcripts as plain text or word processor files.

 - Data entry: we can transcribe documents as structured data using spreadsheets or databases.
 Understanding the source documents helps us to enter text into the correct fields, even if the original text is semi-structured or unstructured.
 We have particular experience of transcribing parish registers and census returns for demographic history projects.